 Smoky Cajun Butterflied Grilled Chicken

-Butterflying (Spatchcock), which is a process to remove the backbone of a chicken, lets you grill a whole bird evenly without a rotisserie.
-The smoked paprika in this recipe gives the chicken a wonderfully smoky flavour.
-Perfect for a weekday family meal.
+Butterflying a chicken removes the backbone and allows you to grill a whole bird evenly without a rotisserie.
+The smoked paprika in this whole chicken recipe creates a rich smoky flavour, there won’t be any leftovers with this recipe!

 1 Fresh From The Farm Whole Tied Chicken